AASantiago/SMEA/README.md

 # A self-organizing multiobjective evolutionary algorithm (SMEA)

-An SMEA implementation based on jMetal framework 4.5 and the author's original implementation in Matlab
+An SMEA implementation based on jMetal framework 4.5 and the author's original implementation in Matlab, author Alejandro Santiago

 #Publication